-The Compass Program is an interprofessional career development experience applicable to all faculty regardless of position, tenure track, or FTE status.
-Master a variety of skills outside the classroom and clinic: conducting educational research, writing grant applications, and publishing articles and reports.
+The Compass Program for Academic Advancement is an online course that provides early and mid-career faculty with an understanding of the culture of higher education.
+The Compass Program presents a variety of skills faculty need for career advancement in many institutions—conducting educational research, writing grant applications, publishing articles and reports, and career planning—with the convenience and affordability of distance learning.
 Compass provides a bridge between AAL's teaching and learning programs and those programs designed to foster academic leadership.

 Group discounts are available for 3 or more faculty attending from the same institution, and AAL alumni receive a discount as well.
 For details, please CONTACT US.